My Plantiful Cooking

 Why is my dough sticky?

-The dough of English muffins is relatively wet and sticky, as the high hydration level is what yields their nooks and crannies.
-However, if your dough is too wet to be shaped, add more flour, a tablespoon at a time.
+The dough of English muffins has higher hydration compared to regular bread dough, which gives them their signature nooks and crannies.
+However, if you find it to be excessively sticky and impossible to shape, add more flour, a tablespoon at a time.

 Why are my English muffins doughy?

-If your English muffins are doughy and dense in the middle, you might have undercooked them.
-You can fix them by baking them in the oven at 150C/300F for 10-15 minutes.
+If your English muffins are doughy in the middle, they are likely undercooked.
+To fix them, bake in the oven preheated to 180°C (350°F) for 8-10 minutes.

 English muffins sliced into half slathered with jam with cup of coffee and jar of jam in the background.